List of awards and nominations received by Mark Ruffalo

 Mark Ruffalo is American actor known for his roles on stage and screen.
 He has received several awards throughout his career including two Primetime Emmy Awards, a Golden Globe Award and three Screen Actors Guild Awards as well as nominations for four Academy Awards, three British Academy Film Awards, six Critics' Choice Awards, a Grammy Award, and a Tony Award.

-For his work on film, he has been nominated for four Academy Awards for Best Supporting Actor for his performances as the free spirited sperm donor in the comedy-drama The Kids Are All Right (2010), a wrestler Dave Schultz in the psychological thriller Foxcatcher (2014), the investigative journalist Michael Rezendes in the drama Spotlight (2015), and a debauched lawyer in the absurdist black comedy Poor Things (2023).
+For his work on film, he has been nominated for four Academy Awards for Best Supporting Actor for his performances as a free spirited sperm donor in the comedy-drama The Kids Are All Right (2010), the wrestler Dave Schultz in the psychological thriller Foxcatcher (2014), the investigative journalist Michael Rezendes in the drama Spotlight (2015), and a debauched lawyer in the absurdist black comedy Poor Things (2023).

 On television, he won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his dual performances as twin brothers Dominick and Thomas Birdsey in the HBO drama miniseries I Know This Much Is True (2020).
 The role also earned him the Golden Globe Award for Best Actor – Miniseries or Television Film, and the Screen Actors Guild Award for Outstanding Actor in a Miniseries or Movie.
 He was Emmy-nominated for his portrayal of Ned Weeks, an alter ego for Larry Kramer in the HBO television film The Normal Heart (2014).

 On stage, Ruffalo was nominated for the Tony Award for Best Featured Actor in a Play for playing Moe Axelrod in the Broadway revival of the Clifford Odets play Awake and Sing!
 (2006).
 He was nominated for the Grammy Award for Best Audio Book, Narration & Storytelling Recording for narrating the Bernie Sanders political book Our Revolution: A Future to Believe (2018).